The-Code-Alchemist/Coding-Dojo/README.md

       ### `mvn -v`
       Alternative:
       ### `mvn -version`
-4. After setting up Maven, you can continue your repeatable builds with or without an IDE
+4. After setting up Maven, you can continue your repeatable builds with or without an IDE How to do it using [IntelliJ](Guides%20on%20How-to/IntelliJ.md)
-5. Frequently used Maven commands and their meaning:
-    ### `mvn clean`
-      - Deletes the target directory and its generated sources
-    ### `mvn clean verify`
-      - Deletes the target directory and its generated sources
-    ### `mvn compile`
-      - Compiles all source codes and recreates the deleted directories
-    ### `mvn package`
-      - Runs compile first, also runs any unit tests and package that based on the declared packaging tag
-    ### `mvn install`       Similar to the package command, but copies it (e.g. the packaged jar, war or ear) to your local Maven repository.
-      - This could be as follows under Windows `C:\Users\<UserName>\.m2\repository\`
-    ### `mvn deploy`
-      - (Beyond the scope of this session, but worth learning)

-    ### `mvn clean install`               Combines the clean and install Maven goals
-    ### `mvn clean install -DskipTests`   Combines the clean and install Maven goals, except the tests are skipped.
-    ### `mvn clean test`                  Executes the unit tests

 - N.B.
 Maven version 3.9.9 has been used within IntelliJ under Windows 11.
   At least Java SE 17 will be necessary as of Maven 4 (already part of this project).